dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 Here is how we can interpret the data: from all the collected samples, 17% of the time the latency of the basic block was one cycle, 27% of the time it was 2 cycles, and so on.
 Notice a distribution mostly concentrates from 1 to 6 cycles, but also there is a second mode of much higher latency of 24 and 32 cycles, which likely corresponds to branch misprediction penalty.
 The second mode in the distribution accounts for 15% of all samples.

-This example that shows that it is feasible to plot basic block latencies not only for tiny microbenchmarks, but for real-world applications as well.
+This example shows that it is feasible to plot basic block latencies not only for tiny microbenchmarks but for real-world applications as well.
 Currently, LBR is the most precise cycle-accurate source of timing information on Intel systems.

 ### Estimating Branch Outcome Probability

 Later in [@sec:secFEOpt], we will discuss the importance of code layout for performance.
-Going forward a little bit, having a hot path in a fall through manner[^11] generally improves the performance of a program.
-Knowing what is the most frequent outcome of a certain branch enables developers and compilers to make better optimization decisions.
+Going forward a little bit, having a hot path fall through[^11] generally improves the performance of a program.
+Knowing the most frequent outcome of a certain branch enables developers and compilers to make better optimization decisions.
 For example, given that a branch is taken 99% of the time, we can try to invert the condition and convert it to a non-taken branch.

 LBR enables us to collect this data without instrumenting the code.
-As the outcome from the analysis, a user will get a ratio between true and false outcomes of the condition, i.e., how many times the branch was taken and how much not taken.
-This feature especially shines when analyzing indirect jumps (switch statement) and indirect calls (virtual calls).
+As the outcome from the analysis, a user will get a ratio between true and false outcomes of the condition, i.e., how many times the branch was taken and how much was not taken.
+This feature especially shines when analyzing indirect jumps (switch statements) and indirect calls (virtual calls).
 You can find examples of using it on a real-world application on the [easyperf blog](https://easyperf.net/blog/2019/05/06/Estimating-branch-probability)[^6].

 ### Providing Compiler Feedback Data